revam/node-git-monorepo/README.md

-# node-git-service monorepo
+# node-git-monorepo

-Mono repository for `git-service` package and related packages.
+Mono-repository for packages related to the `git-service` package on npm.